 When the borrower signs the promissory note, the lender records the written promise in a Notes Receivable account, which appears under Assets on the lender's balance sheet.

 At the same time, the borrower records the obligation in a liabilities account such as Notes Payable, Bank Loans Payable, or something similar.
 All such "Payable" accounts appear under Liabilities on the borrower's Balance sheet.

 - Notes payable in more than one year appear under Long-term

 liabilities, except for any portion payable within a year.

 As long-term liabilities, Notes payable help define the company's degree of leverage and are a component of both the financial structure and the capital structure.

-Any portions payable within a year are carried as Current liabilities, and thus contribute only to the company's financial structure (but not capital structure).
+- Short-term notes and any portions of long-term notes payable within a year are carried as Current liabilities.
+Current liabilities thus contribute only to the company's financial structure but not capital structure.

 Exhibit 1 below is a detailed company balance sheet, showing both Long Term Bank Notes Payable, and Current Liabilities with but with more detail.
 Definitions for the major categories and line items appear below the example.